 On April 1, 2013 NMLS launched the Uniform State Test or UST.
 This is the first major change to SAFE MLO Test requirements since the SAFE MLO tests were launched in July, 2009.

 The UST is a new domain or section in the National Test.
 This new domain includes 25 questions which brings the length of the National Test Component with Uniform State Content to 125 questions, of which 115 are scored and ten are un-scored.
-In addition, a short version of the UST, called the Stand-alone UST, is available for a limited time and it includes 25 questions, all of which are scored.
-See table below for more details on the features of the new test components.
+See table below for more details on the features of the test components.

-The new UST material tests applicants on their knowledge of high level state-related content that is based on the SAFE Act and the CSBS/AARMR Model State Law (MSL) which many states used to implement the SAFE Act.
-The content outline for the new National Test Component with Uniform State Content, and the Stand-alone UST including references, can be found here.
+The UST material tests applicants on their knowledge of high level state-related content that is based on the SAFE Act and the CSBS/AARMR Model State Law (MSL) which many states used to implement the SAFE Act.
+The content outline for the new National Test Component with Uniform State Content, including references, can be found here.

 The UST replaces the state-specific test components for the states that adopt it.
-Therefore, by passing the National with Uniform State Content or the Stand-alone UST, a candidate can satisfy the testing requirements for licensure in those adopting states, and any states that adopt in the future.
+Therefore, a passing result on the National Test with Uniform State Content satisfies the testing requirements for licensure in those adopting states, and any states that adopt in the future.

-Between April 1 and October 1, 2013, 35 state agencies have adopted the UST and several more will do so on January 1, 2014.
+As of January 1, 2017, 54 state mortgage agencies have adopted the UST.
 The remaining state agencies may elect to adopt the UST at a future date, but they are not required to do so.
 State agencies which choose not to adopt the UST will continue to require applicants to take and pass the current state specific test components.
-For a list of state agencies and when they will adopt the UST, see the UST Adoption Map and Table.
+For a list of state agencies that have adopted the UST, see the UST Adoption Map and Table.

 |National Test Component with Uniform State Content